 The New Fundamentals of Emotional Branding

 Sure, the classic tactics, such as direct advertising and lead generation, are still the lifeblood of any industry.
-But their central role is less about pushing out offers to move customers through an entire sales funnel, and more about inviting customers into a relationship.
+But their central role is less about pushing out offers to move customers through an entire sales funnel and more about inviting customers into a relationship.

-Essentially, advertising and outreach open a door to your brand, but storytelling and emotion are what motivate – and convert your audience.
+Essentially, advertising and outreach open the door to your brand, but storytelling and emotion are what motivate – and convert your audience.
 From complete unawareness to ongoing retention, the entire customer journey needs to be designed for rewarding, seamless experiences.

 Because without a compelling brand and a deliberate strategy for empathizing, you’re left to compete on product or price alone.
 And as you may have seen, price competition is a minefield worth sidestepping.
 It's an almost guaranteed race to the bottom – few of which end in honest celebration.